Most Things Can’t Hurt Us By D.I Jolly

 Go fuck yourself rang through Grant’s mind but what came out of his mouth was.

 With the door firmly closed he looked at the letter as he turned over a few times.
-Then as the doorbell rang again, he felt his pleasant demeanour slip, yelling,
+Then as the doorbell rang again, and he felt his pleasant demeanour slip, yelling,

 At the two policemen who now stood where the postman had been a few moments before.
 They looked at each other, then back at Grant who cleared his throat, thought happy thoughts, and said dryly.